 This is what I encountered as the reasons that people mentioned as the start of their problems:

-De reason for tailbone pain
+De onsets for tailbone pain

 In the literature often is referred to an increased mobility or instability of the tailbone as the most important reason for tailbone pain.
-This can be a logical explanation after a traumatic event like falling down or child birth, but as been shown in the statistics above, it can’t explain the problems for at least around half of the patients.
+This can be a logical explanation after a traumatic event like falling down or child birth, but as been shown in the statistics here, it can’t explain the problems for at least around half of the patients.
 In the (physio)therapeutic practice we also encounter an underlying disrupted biomechanics in the joints of the tailbone, but rather in a reduced mobility that is often accompanied by a sidewards misalignement of the tailbone.

 Problems due to a reduces mobility and a disposition to one side is hardly recognised in the literature as a probable cause for tailbone pain, although it can be found in almost every patient we examine.
 This discrepancy with the literature can be explained because almost all research is being done by physicians and they have from their educational backgrounds less focus on biomechanics, where this is the specific expertise of us therapists.
 This inspired me to write a scientific review about the qualities and shortcomings of the current paradigm about tailbone pain, what has a direct influence on the choice for treatment.